Snacking Smarter in the New Year

 Eating a healthy snack of trail mix

 The beginning of a new year is often viewed as an opportunity for a fresh start.
 For many, it’s a time to reevaluate one’s current lifestyle with the intentions of creating habits that lead to a healthier, happier, and longer life.
-When approaching the new year from the perspective of a clean slate, dietitian Krystle Zuniga, PhD, RD, LD of the Integrated Behavioral Health care team at UT Health Austin reminds us that no goal is too small.
+When approaching the new year from the perspective of a clean slate, dietitian Krystle Zuniga, PhD, RD, LD of the Health Social Work care team at UT Health Austin reminds us that no goal is too small.

 “I think the biggest mistake that people tend to make, not just going into the new year, but also throughout the year, is they decide that starting tomorrow, they are going to overhaul their entire life to meet these big goals they’ve set for themselves.
 When people decide to tackle major lifestyle changes without preparation, they tend to find that what they’re trying to accomplish is really difficult, causing them to give up entirely,” says Dr. Zuniga.